 Bankruptcy is deemed to have been commenced upon publication of the bankruptcy order in the Commercial Gazette.
-After the bankruptcy has commenced, the debtor is referred to as a bankrupt (in the Slovak language: úpadca).
+After the bankruptcy has commenced, the debtor is referred to as a bankrupt (in Slovak: úpadca).

 13.4 Effects of a court decision declaring a bankruptcy